 When you place a blank user module in the Configuration window, a new user module is created.
+When the project is saved, the user modules are also saved in the project file.

-- 1 Make the Configuration window active. - 2 Click the [+] next to [User Module] in the Toolkit window.
+- Make the Configuration window active. - 2 Click the [+] next to [User Module] in the Toolkit window.
 The items in the level below the [User Module] folder will be displayed. - 3 Drag the [Blank User Module] to the Configuration window.